PARENT ED RESOURCES

 -

-The New Psychology of Success
+Mindset: The New Psychology of Success

-After decades of research, Dr. Dweck offers clinical insights and practical advice for how our mindsets impact our work, relationships, and wellness.
+After decades of research, Dr. Carol Dweck offers clinical insights and practical advice for how our mindsets impact our work, relationships, and wellness.
 She shows how having a growth mindset contributes to success in all areas of life.
 People with a fixed mindset, a belief that abilities are fixed, tend to shy away from challenges and inhibit potential.
 Those with a growth mindset believe that talents and abilities are the starting point and with practice, effort, and dedication one can continue to grow and learn throughout their entire lives.

 -